lexibank/tlopo/out/vol3/chapter10.md

 ## 1. Introduction

-Green vegetables form an important part of &ast;tamaji (ch.2, §6.2), the ingredients of a meal which accompany &ast;kanaŋ, starchy food (ch.2, §6.1).
+Green vegetables form an important part of _&ast;tamaji_ (ch.2, §6.2), the ingredients of a meal which accompany _&ast;kanaŋ_, starchy food (ch.2, §6.1).
 [Henderson & Hancock](../references.md#source-HendersonandHancock1988) ([1988](../references.md#source-HendersonandHancock1988): 83) point out that there is often no meat or fish component in the accompanying ingredients in the Solomons, and that these often consist only of green vegetables, which are a major source of protein.
 This explains the popularity of the high-protein Abelmoschus manihot.
-Solomon Islanders consume a diverse range of green v,egetables, some cultivated, some collected from the wild, and the same is true in the Bismarcks.
+Solomon Islanders consume a diverse range of green vegetables, some cultivated, some collected from the wild, and the same is true in the Bismarcks.

 Probably the most widely cultivated leafy vegetables in the Bismarck Archipelago are Abelmoschus manihot (§2.1) and various species of Amaranthus (§2.2).
 However, all the latter except Amaranthus tricolor are introduced plants (R.M.
 Bourke, pers. comm.) and were most probably not present in the gardens of Proto Oceanic speakers.
 Young leaves and petioles of Colocasia esculenta taro (ch.9, §2.2.1) are also commonly eaten as vegetables, and many languages have a separate word for them (ch.4, §2.5).

 Ferns recorded as being eaten include species of Asplenium, Athyrium, Ctenitis, Cyathea (§3.1), Dennstaedtia, Diplazium and Dryopteris, as well as Cyclosorus truncatus (Paijmans 1976: 125).
 Diplazium esculentum is noted by [Henderson & Hancock](../references.md#source-HendersonandHancock1988) ([1988](../references.md#source-HendersonandHancock1988): 84) as the most widely eaten fern in the Solomons.
 However, the only fern for which a POc term is reconstructed here is Cyathea (§3.1).

 An important seasonal food in some areas is the inflorescence (the unopened flower) of Saccharum edule (§3.2).
 Another edible grass, Setaria palmifolia (no reconstruction), is an important vegetable in inland areas of the Bismarcks and New Guinea (M. Bourke, pers. comm.).
 The stinging herb Laportea interrupta (syn.
 Fleurya interrupta, Urtica interrupta) is cultivated and eaten by the Tolai of the Gazelle Peninsula of New Britain (ch.7, §6.3 .2).
-The leaves of M orinda citrifolia are also eaten as a green vegetable in parts of Papua New Guinea (ch.l3, §3.4).
-Despite the large number of species that serve as green vegetables, however, only a few terms for them have be1;:n reconstructed.
+The leaves of Morinda citrifolia are also eaten as a green vegetable in parts of Papua New Guinea (ch.l3, §3.4).
+Despite the large number of species that serve as green vegetables, however, only a few terms for them have been reconstructed.

 Trees of the genus Ficus (§4) are included here because leaves of some freestanding species serve as green vegetables in NW Island Melanesia.
 This is not true of all Ficus species in the region, but it is convenient to keep all species of the genus together, as there are difficulties in tying the glosses of some reconstructions down to particular species.